Identifying Information from Observations with Uncertainty and Novelty: Problem Setting Statement

 \begin{definition} When all of the parameters in the set are identifiable parameters, the model has a \textbf{fully identifiable parameter set} $\mathbf{\Theta}$ where every parameter results in a unique probability distribution.

 \end{definition}

-\cite{lewbelIdentificationZooMeanings2019} in Section~3.2 provides a more nuanced definition of identifiable, which we redefine in our own words here, emphasizing that what makes it identifiable is that the parameter $\theta_i$ \textit{is uniquely determined by the observations} and thus the identifiable parameters are \textbf{not} \textit{observationally equivalent} to other parameters. \begin{definition} A set of hypotheses are \textbf{observationally equivalent} with respect to some observations if the observations have yet to verify or falsify any hypothesis with respect to some dissimilarity measure $D$ of the observations and hypotheses. \end{definition} \paragraph{Remark} Synonyms are ``unidentified'', ``undetermined'', ``indistinguishable'', and ``degenerate''.
+\citet{lewbelIdentificationZooMeanings2019} in Section~3.2 provides a more nuanced definition of identifiable, which we redefine in our own words here, emphasizing that what makes it identifiable is that the parameter $\theta_i$ \textit{is uniquely determined by the observations} and thus the identifiable parameters are \textbf{not} \textit{observationally equivalent} to other parameters. \begin{definition} A set of hypotheses are \textbf{observationally equivalent} with respect to some observations if no hypothesis in the set can be verified or falsified via those observations, given some dissimilarity measure $D$ of the observations and hypotheses. \end{definition} \begin{remark} Synonyms are ``unidentified'', ``undetermined'', ``indistinguishable'', and ``degenerate''.
 In physics, two or more states are ``degenerate'' when they have the same measurement, which is often their energy in quantum mechanics~\cite[Ch.~4.1.3]{sakuraiModernQuantumMechanics2020}.
 The measure provides a different enumeration of the distinct states and if two states have the same measurement, then they are observationally equivalent with respect to that measure.
 In machine learning, we always want to find the observationally equivalent set of best performing models given our performance measures.
-We can then find the most resource efficient models within that set, and if we can identify correct parts shared across that hypothesis subset, then we can better understand the structure of the underlying concepts.
+We can then find the most resource efficient models within that set, and if we can identify correct parts shared across that hypothesis subset, then we can better understand the structure of the underlying concepts. \end{remark}

-\begin{definition} An observationally equivalent subset of parameters, while not identifiable amongst themselves, may together be identifiable from a superset of parameters, and then that subset is deemed \textbf{partially identifiable} within the superset. \end{definition}
+\begin{definition} An observationally equivalent subset of parameters, while not identifiable amongst themselves, may together be identifiable from some larger set of parameters.
+In this case that subset is deemed \textbf{partially identifiable} within the larger parameter set. \end{definition}

 We note that the dimensionality of observations does not appear in these definitions; thus, we can replace the distributions with stochastic processes without loss of generality.
 Identification requires only the existence of discoverable information that differentiates distinct processes from each other.
 This information might be contained directly in the observable output.
 Alternatively, it could be latent, e.g., describing the sampling procedure to generate the observations or indexing a model from a universe of possible models.
 In either case, we call this the \textit{identifying information}.
 We quantify this identifying information by measuring the number of observations that would be required by an effective procedure that determines whether a process is a member of a given set.
 In the case of latent identifying information as in Section~\ref{sec:finite_over_infinite}, we illustrate how that information can be spread over an infinite process and formalize the notion of a probabilistic procedure for identification.
 We can then examine the distribution of the observations required to satisfy a probabilistic decision criterion.
 We now introduce the deterministic case of identification, which we further generalize later.